-In 2018 deposits with banks represent cash deposits in domestic bank, with interest rate from 0.60% p.a. to 0.85% p.a.
-(2017: from 0.25% p.a. to 0.27% p.a.) and with maturity between 3 and 12 months.
+In 2018 deposits with banks represent cash deposits in domestic bank, with interest rate from 0.60% p.a. to 0.85% p.a. with maturity between 3 and 12 months.

 The carrying amounts of the deposits with banks are denominated in the following currencies: